arju88nair/NairBlog/content/post/PHP-2.md

 > If outbut buffering is still active when the script ends, PHP outputs it automatically.
 In effect, every script ends with ob_end_flush()

  `ob_get_contents ( void ) : string` -  Gets the contents of the output buffer without clearing it.

+ ----

+ ## PHP server mods and such

+### Apache Module (mod_php)

+- PHP interpreter is embedded in each Apache process that’s spawned on the server.
+-  No need to deal with any external process unlike CGI or FastCGI
+- Good for apps like Wordpress etc where they deal with many requests contain PHP codes
+-  Larger footprint

+### FastCGI

+- External interpreter
+-  PHP scripts with FastCGI, each request is passed from the web server to FastCGI via a communication socket.
+- Cannot use PHP directives in .htaccess.
+- Improved security as PHP code execution is isolated from web server.
+- Static content will not be processed by PHP interpreter.

+### FastCGI Process Manager (FPM)

+ - Advanced FastCGI with better features